chroaster/ember-pouch-cant/README.md

 * `npm install`
 * `ember serve`

-## Steps to replicate from scratch
+## Steps to reproduce from scratch
 ```
 create database in PouchDB called "posts_for_demo"
   manually add a couple sample records…